Skip to main content

 The CAR tool helps countries take high-level climate priorities outlined in their national climate plans – such as National Adaptation Plans (NAPs) and Nationally Determined Contributions (NDCs) – assess their transformative potential and guide developing long-lasting and targeted climate solutions with a participatory approach, involving national and subnational governments down to farming communities.

-Eleven counties in Africa (Cote d’Ivoire, Egypt, Ethiopia, Senegal, Uganda), Asia (Cambodia, Mongolia, Nepal, Thailand) and Latin America (Costa Rica and Colombia) have already used the CAR tool to identify, design and implement transformative climate actions in agriculture and land use.
-In the process, these countries have also supported FAO and UNDP in improving the tool to deliver more flexible and tailormade solutions for national climate action.
+Ten counties in Africa (Cote d’Ivoire, Ethiopia, Senegal, Uganda), Asia (Cambodia, Mongolia, Nepal, Thailand) and Latin America (Argentina and Colombia) have already used the CAR tool to identify, design and implement transformative climate actions in agriculture and land use.
+In the process, these countries have also supported FAO and UNDP in improving the tool to deliver more flexible and tailor-made solutions for national climate action.

 MONGOLIA AND NOMADIC LIVESTOCK MANAGEMENT